allenwang28/allenwang28.github.io/about/index.md

 modified: 2014-12-24
 ---

-My name is Allen Wang and I'm a
+Hi, my name is Allen Wang, and I am a second year <a href="http://ece.utexas.edu">Electrical/Computer Engineering</a> student at the <a href="http://utexas.edu">University of Texas at Austin.</a>

+I enjoy:

+* Programming
+* Basketball
+* Football
+* Boxing
+* Music
+* ...and a lot more!